-I received an email asking what my secret is to maintaining positivity and showing up on Facebook daily.
+I received an email asking about my secret to maintaining positivity and showing up on Facebook daily.
 So, I’m going to share my answer with you all.

-In my mind, mental health is very similar, requiring just as much attention and concentrated effort as keeping our bodies healthy.
-The problem is that most people give very little attention to this aspect of themselves.
-Very little, and then, just like poor health, it catches up with us eventually, especially in a crisis.
+I think mental health is very similar, requiring as much attention and concentrated effort as keeping our bodies healthy.
+The problem is that most people pay little attention to this aspect of themselves.
+And then, just like poor health, it catches up with us eventually, especially in a crisis.

 So what is my secret?